-This dessert is now an official part of our family’s vocabulary.
-Because when Molly and Clara started referring to this marriage of two beloved desserts as “cupcookies” we ran with it and have never looked back.
+Even though we are calling them Chocolate Chip Cookie Brownies here, this dessert is now an official part of our family's vocabulary as "cupcookies" because that's how Molly and Clara started referring to this marriage of two beloved desserts.
+We ran with it and have never looked back.
 The shape is so reminiscent of cupcakes that we served these at a birthday party and stuck some candles in the top.
 But no one is ever disappointed to discover that these desserts are not cupcakes at all.

-We’ve been playing with this recipe since early spring.
+We've been playing with this chocolate chip cookie brownie recipe since early spring as part of our ongoing effort to make bigger batches of our beloved Chocolate Chip Brownie Tarts- which, despite our best efforts really won't make a batch more than 12.
 Anyone who has passed through our kitchen these past months has likely been handed one to try because we wanted to get the balance just right.
-The chocolate chip cookie doesn’t overwhelm the brownie and vice versa.
+The chocolate chip cookie doesn't overwhelm the brownie and vice versa.
 They finish cooking at exactly the same moment so that the cookie is firm and the brownie still has the faintest hint of gooey batter in its center.

 With cook-out season stretching before us in all its sun-kissed glory, cupcookies are here to stay.
 Stored, covered, at room temperature, they are even better the day after they are made.

-Though, word to the wise, having a batch of these in the kitchen overnight will give your midnight sweet tooth some serious temptation.
+Though, word to the wise, having a batch of these chocolate chip cookie brownies in the kitchen overnight will give your midnight sweet tooth some serious temptation.

 Chocolate chip cookies + Brownies = True love.